Buckingham Palace

-Buckingham Palace (/ˈbʌkɪŋəm/) is a royal residence in London, and the administrative headquarters of the monarch of the United Kingdom.
+Buckingham Palace (/ˈbʌkɪŋəm/) is the official residence and administrative headquarters of the monarch of the United Kingdom in London, England.
 (Note: By tradition, the British Royal Court is officially resident at St James's Palace, which means that, while foreign ambassadors assuming their new position are received by the British sovereign at Buckingham Palace, they are accredited to the "Court of St James's Palace".
 This anomaly continues for the sake of tradition, as Buckingham Palace is to all intents and purposes the official residence.
 See History of St James's Palace (Official website of the British Monarchy).)
 Located in the City of Westminster, the palace is often at the centre of state occasions and royal hospitality.
 It has been a focal point for the British people at times of national rejoicing and mourning.

 Originally known as Buckingham House, the building at the core of today's palace was a large townhouse built for the Duke of Buckingham and Normanby in 1703 on a site that had been in private ownership for at least 150 years.
 It was acquired by George III in 1761 as a private residence for Queen Charlotte and became known as The Queen's House.
-During the 19th century it was enlarged by architects John Nash and Edward Blore, who constructed three wings around a central courtyard.
-Buckingham Palace became the London residence of the British monarch on the accession of Queen Victoria in 1837.
+In the early 19th century it was enlarged by the architects John Nash and Edward Blore, who constructed three wings around a central courtyard.
+Buckingham Palace became the London residence of the British monarch on the accession of Queen Victoria in June 1837.
+It was occupied by every subsequent monarch until the accession in 2022 of King Charles III, who continues to reside at nearby Clarence House while conducting official duties at the palace.